hsf-training/hsf-training-ml-gpu-webpage/_episodes/01-introduction.md

 ![GPU vs CPU](../plots/cpugpu_comp.png){:width="80%"}

+It's important to note that just because GPUs have more cores than CPUs they are not universally better.
+There is a trade-off between increasing the number of cores and the flexibility of what they can be used for.
+GPU cores are smaller and more specialised than the cores on a CPU, this means that they are better for specific applications, but cannot be optimised or used efficiently in as many ways as CPUs.

+In particular GPUs are very efficient for performing highly parallel matrix multiplication, because this is an important application for graphics rendering.

 ### AMD vs. NVIDIA

 While both AMD and NVIDIA are major vendors of GPUs, NVIDIA is currently the most common GPU vendor for machine learning and cloud computing.
 Most GPU-enabled Python libraries will only work with NVIDIA GPUs.